ooni/spec/ooni-partnerships/partnership-consent-form.md

 [risks](https://github.com/TheTorProject/ooni-spec/blob/master/informed-consent/risks.md).
 We also advise you to consult with lawyers, prior to engaging as a partner.

+If you have measurements running from other people's houses, we want to make sure you get informed consent from them and take responsibility for the risk you put them at as well.
+We will work with you to make sure your deployment has been performed ethically.

 Potential risks can be limited through the various *[choices](https://github.com/TheTorProject/ooni-spec/blob/master/informed-consent/data-policy.md#opt-out)* that you can make.
 Specifically, you can choose which tests to run, which URLs to test for censorship, which data to send to